jianfch/stable-ts/README.md

             Whether to prevent future splits/merges from altering changes made by this method.
         newline: bool, default False
-            Whether to insert line break at the split points instead of splitting into separate segments.
+            Whether to insert line break at the split points instead of splitting into separate segments. ignore_special_periods : bool, default False
+            Whether to avoid splitting at periods that is likely not an indication of the end of a sentence.

         Returns
         -------